neels22/mini-2-grpc/scripts/README_TESTING.md

 - All 6 servers start without errors
 - Client connects to Process A
 - Process A forwards to B and E
-- Process B forwards to C and D
+- Process B forwards to C
-- Process E forwards to F and D
+- Process E forwards to D and F
 - All responses propagate back to client
 - No connection errors